-A South Shields has been hailed a hero after rescuing a woman in her 70s from a house fire.
+South Shields man hailed a hero after rescuing woman from house fire

 Alfredo ‘Alfie’ Romero was with work colleague Chris Ward when they came across the fire on the corner of Cooper Street and Horatio Street, in Sunderland, at 5.30am today.

 The pair had just finished a night shift at ISS Security Services, and supervisor Alfie, 55, was dropping 31-year-old security guard Chris off home in Horatio Street.

 They noticed flames coming from the chimney stack, and, concerned there may be somebody inside the adjoining property the pair banged on the door.

 Inside, 71-year-old Mavis Steele was fast asleep upstairs, oblivious to the fire next door.